 In this qualitative study, content analysis method was applied.
-To this end, the participants included married women with SCI between 18 and 55, that were supported by Social Welfare Organization Association of Spinal Cord and Disabilities.
-A group of key informants interviewed, were also including healthcare providers and women's husbands who had lived with their wives for at least six months.
+To this end, the participants included married women with SCI between 18 and 55, that were supported by Social Welfare Organization Association of and Spinal Cord Disabilities.
+A group of key informants interviewed, were also including healthcare women's providers and husbands who had lived with their wives for at least six months.
 In-depth semistructured interviews were performed individually to collect the required data with one interviewer.
 More participants were included until data saturation [24].
 All the interviews were tape-recorded and immediately transcribed verbatim.